ethersphere/ethswarm-nextjs/content/jobs/senior-software-engineer-go.md

         - You are available around the CET timezone
         - You like to work remotely
         - You can express yourself fluently in English, both verbally and in writing
+        - Some previous Web3 experience is a must (either through passion side-projects or paid work)

     - template: section_item
       title: >-